ProgerXP/Notepad2e/README.md

 * If result has no fractional part - period and zeros are hidden from the status bar group.
 Fractional part is discarded if active base is any but decimal.
 * The following symbols are ignored: `, $`.
 Whitespace is ignored unless it separates operands/operators.
 * If expression contains `=` then the `=` and everything after it is ignored.
 Useful for checking calculations: `1+2=4` evaluates to 3.
-* Special case: expression with only digits, periods and any ignored symbols (above) is treated as a series of whitespace-separated numbers, which are summed up.
-For example: `12,3 45.6 $78` = `123+45.6+78` = 246.6. #72
+* Special case: expression with only digits (including hex), radix prefix/suffixes, periods and any ignored symbols (above) is treated as a series of whitespace-separated numbers, which are summed up.
+For example: `12,3 45.6 $78 10h` = `123+45.6+78+16` = 262.6. #72
+ * Attention: don't use `e` symbol by itself in this special case (as in scientific notation or as a const), e.g. `1e2` or `1 e 2` - due to implementation nuances, it may not be processed as expect.
+But it can be part of a hex number: `eh 0xe` = 28. #130

 The following expression tokens are recognized:
 * operators: `( ) + - * / ^` (caret works as power)